 - Getting flu and pneumonia vaccines

-In rare cases, a patient may need a heart pump (left ventricular assist device—LVAD) or heart transplant.
-This is a major procedure that your Erlanger team will discuss in great detail with you and your family.
+- In rare cases, a patient may need a heart pump (left ventricular assist device—LVAD) or heart transplant

 Some risk factors, like age and a genetic predisposition toward heart disease, cannot be changed.
-But in the vast majority of patients at risk for heart failure, a healthy lifestyle can reduce the complications from these risks.
+But in the vast majority of cases, a healthful lifestyle can reduce the complications from these risks.